-Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuo us Internal Assessment 50 Semester Er nd Examina ation (3 Hours) 50
+Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou us Internal Assessment 50 Semester Er nd Examina ation (3 Hours) 50

 - 1. To acquire the knowledge about the principle and working of various components associated with a Thermal power plant. - 2.
-To compare the Working principles of various compressors. - 3.
-To Analyse the different Refrigeration systems and process involved in air conditioning.
+To differentiate the impulse and reaction turbines. - 3.
+To compare the working principles of various compressors. - 4.
+To analyse the different Refrigeration systems and process involved in air conditioning.